Mary Cynthia Farach-Carson: Education

 Farach-Carson received her BS in biology at the University of South Carolina in 1978 and her PhD in biochemistry from the Medical College of Virginia at Virginia Commonwealth University in 1982.
 She served as a postdoctoral fellow at the Johns Hopkins School of Medicine and MD Anderson Cancer Center.

 Research contributions

 Farach-Carson serves on the editorial boards of Biomolecules and Matrix Biology.
-She serves as Senior Scientist and on the Steering Committee of the Center for Theoretical Biological Physics, at Rice University.
+She serves as senior scientist and on the steering committee of the Center for Theoretical Biological Physics, at Rice University.

-She served as co-editor of the seven volumes reference book Topics in Bone Biology.
+She served as co-editor of the seven-volume reference book Topics in Bone Biology.

 Awards and honors

 In 2010, Farach-Carson was elected AAAS Fellow.
 In 2018, she was elected AIMBE Fellow.
 In 2016, she received the Presidential Mentoring Award at Rice University.
 In 2021, she was given the Stephen M. Krane Award by the American Society for Bone and Mineral Research.